liquichain/WooCommerce/readme.md

 * Klarna Pay later (Netherlands, Belgium, Germany, Austria, Finland)
 * Klarna Slice it (Germany, Austria, Finland)

-Please go to the [signup page](https://www.mollie.com/signup) to create a new Mollie account and start receiving payments in a couple of minutes.
-Contact info@mollie.com if you have any questions or comments about this plugin.
+Please go to the [signup page](https://www.liquichain.io/signup) to create a new Liquichain account and start receiving payments in a couple of minutes.
+Contact info@liquichain.io if you have any questions or comments about this plugin.

 > Our pricing is always per transaction.
 No startup fees, no monthly fees, and no gateway fees.
 No hidden fees, period.

 ### Features

-* Support for all available Mollie payment methods
+* Support for all available Liquichain payment methods
 * Compatible with WooCommerce Subscriptions for recurring payments (Apple Pay, credit card, iDEAL, and more via SEPA Direct Debit)
 * Transparent pricing.
 No startup fees, no monthly fees, and no gateway fees.
 No hidden fees, period.
 * Edit the order, title and description of every payment method in WooCommerce checkout
 * Support for full and partial payment refunds (WooCommerce 2.2+)
 * Configurable pay outs: daily, weekly, monthly - whatever you prefer
-* [Powerful dashboard](https://www.mollie.com/en/features/dashboard) on mollie.com to easily keep track of your payments.
+* [Powerful dashboard](https://www.liquichain.io/en/features/dashboard) on liquichain.io to easily keep track of your payments.
 * Fast in-house support.
 You will always be helped by someone who knows our products intimately.
 * Multiple translations: English, Dutch, German and French
 * Event log for debugging purposes